DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 Writing Efficient Code
 ======================

-This chapter provides some tips for developing efficient code using the Intel® DPDK.
+This chapter provides some tips for developing efficient code using the DPDK.
 For additional and more general information, please refer to the *Intel® 64 and IA-32 Architectures Optimization Reference Manual* which is a valuable reference to writing efficient code.